damast93/fun/README.md

     include "std.fun"

+Cyclic references are forbidden

-## Sugar all the way
+# Sugar all the way

 I lied calling `let` a core-feature.
 We can be more minimalist than that.
 Even that is just sugar for some lambda magic.
-For example instead of
+Take e.g. the expression

     let f x = x + 1 in f 41

-we just rewrite it as
+We can just rewrite that as

     (\f . f 41) (\x . x + 1)